ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 ### hosts

 As a real-world example, we import three different (see the comment) versions of a hosts file.
-Please remove the trailing backslashes from the example code.

 ```
 echo "127.0.0.1       localhost